puppetlabs/puppetlabs-helm/README.md

 }
 ```

-To add a helm repository
+To add a Helm repository, add the following code to the manifest file:

 ```
 helm::repo { 'myrepo':